CH-Earth/datatool/canrcm4_wfdei_gem_capa/README.md

 In this file, the details of the dataset is explained.

 ## Location of Dataset Files
-The `CanRCM4-WFDEI-GEM-CaPA` dataset is located under the following directory accessible from Compute Canada (CC) Graham Cluster:
+The `CanRCM4-WFDEI-GEM-CaPA` dataset is located under the following directory accessible from Digital Alliance of Canada (formerly Compute Canada) Graham cluster:
 ```
 /project/rpp-kshook/Model_Output/280_CanRCM4_Cor_WFDEI-GEM-CaPA
 ```